usnistgov/zero-trust-architecture/_sources/VolumeB/architecture.rst

    -  **SOAR** - Collect and monitor alerts from the SIEM and other security systems, and execute predefined incident response workflows to automatically analyze the information and orchestrate the operations required to respond

-   -  **Vulnerability scanning and assessment** - Scan and assess enterprise hardware and software assets for security risks, identify vulnerabilities and misconfigurations, and provide remediation guidance regarding investigating and prioritizing responses to incidents
+   -  **Vulnerability scanning and assessment** - Scan and assess enterprise hardware and software assets for security risks, identify vulnerabilities and misconfigurations, and provide remediation guidelines regarding investigating and prioritizing responses to incidents

-   -  **Network discovery** - Discover, classify, and assess the risk posed by devices and users on the network
+   -  **Network discovery** - Discover, classify, and assess the risk posed by devices, services, and users on the network

    -  **Security controls validation -** Validate the ZTA cybersecurity controls implemented through visibility into network traffic and transaction flows

-   -  **Identity monitoring** - Monitor the identity of subjects to detect and send alerts for indicators that user accounts or credentials may be compromised, or to detect sign-in risks for a particular access session
+   -  **Identity monitoring** - Monitor the identity of subjects to detect and send alerts for indicators that user accounts or credentials may be compromised, revoked, or to detect sign-in risks for a particular access session

-   -  **Security monitoring -** Monitor and detect malicious or suspicious user actions based on directory signals
+   -  **Security monitoring -** Monitor and detect malicious or suspicious user and device actions based on directory signals

    -  **Application protection and response -** Protect applications from phishing, spam, malware, and other attacks